Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "left-aligned"
     - @c "right-aligned"
     - @c "centered"
+  - @c "stops": an array of which columns to skip over when changing the column's content alignment.\n This is an array of @c "position" items.
 - @c "columns-group": a numeric array representing which columns to apply label grouping to.\n Down each provided column, this will combine consecutive cells with the same label into one cell.
 - @c "columns-color": an array of column and color pairs, which contain the following properties: